What is Bitcoin and should you buy any?

 Run through the card authentication process and now you're ready to buy your first Bitcoin.

 Ensure "Bitcoin" is selected and your payment method should be pre-loaded.

-Click “Buy Bitcoin Instantly” and the Bitcoin will be added to your wallet immediately.
-Congrats! 😀
+Click "Buy now" and the Bitcoin will be added to your wallet immediately.
+Congrats!

 In my example, I purchased £100 with total Coinbase fees of £3.41.
 The remaining £96.59 bought me 0.01603666 Bitcoin.

-Under “BTC Wallet” you should now see your Bitcoin amount and the transaction.
+Against "Bitcoin" you should now see your owned Bitcoin amount.

-Sending and receiving Bitcoin is all managed from your Coinbase Bitcoin wallet.
+Now that you know how to buy Bitcoin, you may like to try using it.
+Sending and receiving Bitcoin is all managed from your Coinbase account too.

 To receive Bitcoin from someone else, they just need your unique Bitcoin address.
-You can find yours by clicking the “Receive” button.
-It's also in a QR format that's very convenient on mobiles.
+You can find yours by clicking the "Send/Receive" button and then "Receive".
+It's also in a QR format that's more convenient for mobile phones.